igorreznichenko/GraffitiDrawingVR/README.md

 You can run the experience with the XR Device Simulator or with a VR Headset.
 To run the app using the device simulator, please locate the `AppConfig` scriptable object in the project and check the corresponding field.
 Enter the play mode.

+## Contributions

+The main idea for drawing logic was taken from [this](https://github.com/sugi-cho/Unity-ProjectionSpray-v2) project.

 ### Plugins

 | Plugin name            | Version      | Notes                                                                                                                |